 After forty years of the theocratic dictatorship and its well documented lawlessness and the human rights abuses, in all logic one may expect that Iranians, no matter if living in the country or abroad, would pay attention to their own safety and be aware of the ayatollahs’ spiderweb.
 However, apathy is the word.

-Hard-Hearted Political Islam
+Hard-Hearted Political Islam Looks for Enemies

 When human rights are stamped on by the West, Saudi Arabia, and their allies in the Middle East, the Iranian authorities, the Shiite gang that tyrannises the country is fast to use the media artillery to pour scorn on them.
 However, their own wrongdoings in the same register are heavily censored in the country and Iranian readers are informed by international media websites; if they wanted to they could bypass the heavily filtered Iranian Halal internet.